Making a Request under the Freedom of Information and Protection of Privacy Act

 If you would like to make a request for information, please attend in person or send your request to the following address:

 ATTENTION: Information and Privacy Section

 Please make your request as specific as possible.
-If available, please provide case numbers, exact dates and addresses as well as names or numbers of the officers involved.
+If available, provide case numbers, exact dates and addresses as well as names or numbers of the officers involved.
 This will assist us in conducting an accurate search for the requested information.
-Please also provide a contact number in the even that we need to ask for further clarification from you.
-Under the Act public bodies have 30 business days to respond to your request and in certain circumstances a 30 day business day extension may apply.
+Also provide a contact number in the event that we need to ask for further clarification from you.
+Under the Act, public bodies have 30 business days to respond to your request and in certain circumstances a 30 day business day extension may apply.

 If you request personal records about yourself, your identity will have to be verified to ensure that access is being provided to the right person.
 You will be asked to produce personal identification such as a driver’s licence or a passport.
 This can be done either when you submit your request or when picking up our response.

 Information That Will Not Be Provided

 If the record you request contains personal information about someone else, and it would be an unreasonable invasion of that person’s personal privacy to provide that personal information, access to that information will not be granted without written consent or a Court Order.